 “And we are killing it with the Z Counterforms,” Lynch says of the system made and marketed by Concrete Countertop Solutions of Scott Township in Northeastern Pennsylvania.
 “It’s the best system we sell.”

-Z Counterforms are made with extruded PVC designed to create cast-in-place concrete countertops.
+They make Z Counterform edge forms with extruded PVC designed to create cast-in-place concrete countertops.
 Simply place ½-inch cement backer board on top of the cabinetry, fasten the form to the back wall and edges, cutting as necessary to form corners, and place the concrete.
 After the concrete has cured, pull the forms down to snap them off.

 A lot of floor installers struggle with carpentry, Lynch says, “But if you can cut a 45-dgree angle, you can make these countertops.
 The ease of use is incredible because of the way the forms are made.”

-Concrete Countertop Solutions currently offers 10 countertop edge styles in varying widths and profiles including the best-selling Square Edge; a Quarter, Half and Full Bullnose; and even a Fancy and Double Fancy Radius.
+Concrete Countertop Solutions currently offers 10 countertop edge forms style in varying widths and profiles including the best-selling Square Edge; a Quarter, Half and Full Bullnose; and even a Fancy and Double Fancy Radius.

-To add texture to the edge profiles, CCS offers six liner inserts that fit inside the Z Counterforms to create the look of things like textured stone or split rock face without the hassle of chiseling.
+To add texture to the edge profiles, CCS offers six liner inserts that fit inside the Z Counterforms.
+These inserts create the look of things like textured stone or split rock face without the hassle of chiseling.
 The line’s newest addition replicates woodgrain, which handily complements the company’s Woodgrain texture mat.

 “Stamped woodgrain countertops are the most popular finish for outdoor kitchens in our area,” Lynch says, because they’ve never been offered here before.
 “The countertop is exposed to the elements and homeowners don’t have to worry about splinters or wood warping.”

-For the wooden replicas, Lynch says he likes to use the Z Counter-Pack conversion kit, an admixture that converts a standard bag of concrete mix into a high-performance countertop mix.
+For the wooden replicas, Lynch says he likes to use the Z Counter-Pack conversion kit.
+This is an admixture that converts a standard bag of concrete mix into a high-performance countertop mix.
 “Once you float it out, you can stamp it, then stain it and seal.
 And — viola — you’ve got a beautiful woodgrain countertop.
 The more people see it, the more they want it.”